hanami/site/README.md

 # Site

-This is the upcoming Hanakai website.
+This is the upcoming Hanami website.
 It’s still a work in progress.

 ## Setup